Admissibility of Hearsay Evidence at a Pennsylvania Preliminary Hearing

 When the prosecutor has no direct evidence he creates a timeline and attempts to place the defendant at the scene of the crime using his cell phone or EZ-Pass.
 Sometimes the victim’s calendar indicates the person they met with when the crime was committed.

 Direct and Circumstantial Evidence are concepts that you need to understand if your case is headed for trial or you are weighing a plea offer from the District Attorney.
-If you have any questions about these concepts contact Gregory J. Spadea at 610- 521-0604 of Spadea & Associates, LLC in Ridley Park, Pennsylvania.
+If you have any questions about these concepts contact Gregory J. Spadea at 610- 521-0604 of Spadea & Associates, LLC in Folsom, Pennsylvania.

 Attacking the Credibility of a Witness at Trial in Pennsylvania